adalfarus/dancer/src/dancer/_styling/STYLING.md

      background_secondaryT: rgba(255, 222, 111, 200);
      ```

-By combining `.th` and `.st` files, you can create modular and reusable themes with dynamic customization options.
+By combining `.qth` and `.qst` files, you can create modular and reusable themes with dynamic customization options.